data-provider/core/README.md

 	* defaultValue - _`<Object>`_.
 Object to be stored.
 Default value is assigned too at the same time.
 	* uuid - _`<String>`_.
 Unique id to assign to returned Mercury instance.
 Useful when using [mercury `sources` handler][mercury-sources-docs-url]. __To be deprecated in next releases.
 Options object should be passed as second argument instead of uuid.__
 	* options - `<Object>` containing properties:
-		* useLegacyDefaultValue - _`<Boolean>`_ If `true`, the default value of queried sources will be the full `defaultValue` object.
-If not provided, the default value of queried sources will be the value of the "key" in the query.
+		* queriesDefaultValue - _`<Boolean>`_ If `true`, the default value of queried sources will be the value of the "key" in the query.
+If not defined, the default value of queried sources will be the full `defaultValue` object.
 		* uuid - _`<String>`_ Unique id to assign to returned Mercury instance.
 Useful when using [mercury `sources` handler][mercury-sources-docs-url].
 		* tags - _`<String> or <Array of Strings>`_ Tags to assign to the instance.
 Useful when using [mercury `sources` handler][mercury-sources-docs-url].
 A "memory" tag will be always added to provided tags by default.